gabriellm1/MobiToken/README.md

 ![alt text](https://github.com/gabriellm1/MobiToken/blob/master/imgs/deployed.png)

-Obs: You can check your contract deployment at [Etherscan.io](https://ropsten.etherscan.io/)
+ You can also check your contract deployment at [Etherscan.io](https://ropsten.etherscan.io/)

 #### Setting up the App